ChristopherWilks/snaptron/docs/source/index.rst

 The Snaptron WSI results will always return raw counts for sample coverages.

-However, the Snaptron client will return noramalized counts per sample if ``--normalize recount`` or ``--normalize jxcov`` is passed to it.
+However, the Snaptron client will return normalized counts per sample if ``--normalize recount`` or ``--normalize jxcov`` is passed to it.

 In the first case normalization is done by the recount method.